Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 Initially, the ability to shower in the privacy of your own van, whenever you want, seems highly appealing.
 It certainly was for me which is why I built a shower in my van.
-The convenience of a campervan with shower comes with a price tag, though, and a few inconveniences that may tip the scale in favor of not having a van with a shower.
+The convenience of a campervan with shower comes with a price tag, though, and a few inconveniences that may tip the scale in favor of not having a shower in your van.

 In this post I cover: